NCVA-VB/handbook/common/policies.md

   5. Rosters built in TM2 **and** SportsEngine.
 - All tournament entries and membership registrations (player, coach, team, etc.) must be completed online by the individual(s).
 - Teams participating in the Power League must enter online and pay for the league by **{{deadline_powerleague_registration}}**.
-- Teams wanting to take advantage of the Premier League discount must register online and pay for the entire League by **{{deadline_premierleague_discount}}**.
+- Teams wanting to take advantage of the Premier League discount must register online and pay for the league by **{{deadline_premierleague_discount}}**.
-- Teams participating in Non-League tournaments must register online by {{deadline_premierleague_registration}}.
+- Teams participating in Non-League tournaments must register online **{{deadline_nonleague_entry}}**.
 We will accept teams on a space-availability basis.
 You can email {{email_ncva_help}} for availability.
-- The NCVA office will publish the gym sites for each tournament date as the sites become available.
 - All sites will be assigned for teams participating in the Power League.
+- The NCVA office will publish the gym sites for each tournament date on the website as the sites become available.
-- The NCVA will list participating teams on the website as soon as it is available to post.
+- The NCVA office will publish the participating teams on the website as soon as it is available to post.
 - All tournament cancellations must be submitted online to the NCVA using the [Tournament Cancellation Form]({{url_tournament_cancellation}}).
-- There are no refunds once you have entered your team into the entire Power or Premier League.
+- There are no refunds once you have entered your team into and NCVA League (Power, Premier, etc.).

 ## Entering NCVA Tournaments
-Via the NCVA website, if your team has been accepted into a tournament, the NCVA’s goal is to have sites posted and team information by 5:00 PM on the Monday before the event.
+Via the NCVA website, if your team has been accepted into a tournament, the NCVA’s goal is to have sites posted and team information by {{deadline_site_posting}}.
 Exceptions to this will be tournaments that require USA Volleyball’s seeding information or last minute site cancellations.

 ## On-Site at NCVA Tournaments
 - All teams, players and coaches, must arrive at the team’s assigned tournament site at least one (1) hour prior to the scheduled start time for the tournament.
 Teams that may have a bye for the first match of the day are still required to show up one (1) hour prior to the scheduled start time for the tournament.
 For example, if the scheduled start time for Power League #2 is 8:00 AM, then your entire team should arrive by 7:00 AM.